MARCOpo1o/MARCOpo1o/README.md

  🤟🏻I am double majoring in *Computer Science* and *Mathematics* at *Brandeis University*.

- 😼I am interested in Machine learning and Web3.
+ 😼I am interested in Machine learning.

  Check out my repository for the [Chasing Stars App](https://github.com/MARCOpo1o/Chasing-Star-app).
 It is backed by MassChallenge